bamurtaugh/dev-container-spec/_implementors/contributing.md

 ---
 layout: implementors
-title:  "How to Contribute to the Dev Container Specification"
+title:  "How to contribute to the Development Container Specification"
 shortTitle: "Contributing"
 author: Microsoft
 index: 4
 ---

-We're excited for your contributions to the dev container specification!
+We're excited for your contributions to the Dev Container Specification!
 This document outlines how you can get involved.

 ## Contribution approaches

 - Propose the change via an [issue](https://github.com/microsoft/dev-container-spec/issues) in the [dev-container-spec repo](https://github.com/microsoft/dev-container-spec).
 Try to get early feedback before spending too much effort formalizing it.
 - More formally document the proposed change in terms of properties and their semantics.
 Look to format your proposal like our [devcontainer.json reference](/_implementors/json_reference.md).

-Here is a sample:
+Here is a sample proposal:

 | Property | Type  | Description |
 |:------------------|:------------|:------------|